KratosMultiphysics/Examples/multilevel_monte_carlo/README.md

 - [Elliptic benchmark](validation/elliptic_benchmark)

 ## Remarks
-- To run with PyCOMPs it is necessary to compile it first.
-You can find a detailed guide on how to do it [here](https://github.com/KratosMultiphysics/Kratos/wiki/How-to-run-multiple-cases-using-PyCOMPSs).
+- To run with `PyCOMPSs`, it is necessary to compile it first.
+You can find a detailed guide on how to do it [in the wiki](https://github.com/KratosMultiphysics/Kratos/wiki/How-to-run-multiple-cases-using-PyCOMPSs).
 In case running with `PyCOMPSs` gives errors, try to replace relative paths with absolute paths, as first attempt to fix the issue.
-- This example make use of some external libraries that are not comptaible with the Kratos Binaries.
-In order to try this example is necessary to compile Kratos on your own machine.
+- These examples make use of some external libraries that are not comptaible with the Kratos Binaries.
+In order to try these examples, it is necessary to compile Kratos on your own machine.